AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 in the OpenEXR distribution must first complete a **Contributor License Agreement**.

-To contribute to OpenEXR, you must sign a CLA through the [EasyCLA](https://contributor.easycla.lfx.linuxfoundation.org/#/cla/project/2e8710cb-e379-4116-a9ba-964f83618cc5/user/564e571e-12d7-4857-abd4-898939accdd7?redirect=https:%2F%2Fgithub.com%2FAcademySoftwareFoundation%2Fopenexr%2Fpull%2F1154) system, which is integrated with GitHub as a pull request check.
+To contribute to Imath or OpenEXR, you must sign a CLA through the [EasyCLA](https://contributor.easycla.lfx.linuxfoundation.org/#/cla/project/2e8710cb-e379-4116-a9ba-964f83618cc5/user/564e571e-12d7-4857-abd4-898939accdd7?redirect=https:%2F%2Fgithub.com%2FAcademySoftwareFoundation%2Fopenexr%2Fpull%2F1154) system, which is integrated with GitHub as a pull request check.